Connect with others who understand.

 • Family history — Having a family member with PBC also raises your risk.

-• History of infections, specifically urinary tract infections (UTIs)
+• Having a history of infections, specifically urinary tract infections (UTIs)

 3. You May Not Experience PBC Symptoms Until Your Condition Has Progressed

-PBC develops slowly over time — Cleveland Clinic states that it can take 15 to 20 years for the condition to progress to the terminal (final) stage.
-Many people don’t experience symptoms during the early stages of PBC, but the most common symptoms include pruritus (itchy skin) — which affects around 55 percent of people — and fatigue, affecting 65 percent.
+PBC develops slowly over time.
+Cleveland Clinic states that it can take 15 to 20 years for the condition to progress to the terminal (final) stage.
+Many people don’t experience PBC symptoms in the early stages of PBC.
+When symptoms do show up, the most common are pruritus (itchy skin), which affects around 55 percent of people, and fatigue, which affects around 65 percent.

 As PBC progresses, a person may develop other symptoms.
 Without enough bile in the digestive system, the body can’t properly break down fats and absorb them.
-This is known as fat malabsorption, and it can lead to:
+This is known as fat malabsorption and can lead to:

 • High cholesterol levels